 - I have four years of experience working in Big-Tech (Google), post-acquisition, integrating FameBit, and scaling the business (now YouTube BrandConnect).

-- I am an investor in and advisor to multiple startups, helping with growth and sales strategy.
+- I am an investor and advisor to multiple startups, helping with growth and sales strategy.

 - I am a proud graduate of two U.C. schools: I have a Bachelor’s in Economics from UC Davis and an MBA from the UCLA Anderson School of Management.

-- I live in Marina del Rey, CA, with my beautiful wife and our 4-year old poodle, Luna.
+- I live in Los Angeles, CA, with my wife, daughter, our poodle, Luna.

 “Anyone who stops learning is old, whether at twenty or eighty.
 Anyone who keeps learning stays young.
 The greatest thing in life is to keep your mind young.” – Henry Ford